-Day by day we get closer to society wide lock down as a way to minimise the spread of the Coronavirus/ COVID-19.
-It will be a long 14 days once we’re all inside.
-Here are a few ideas and resources that might help keep you sane and inspired.
+Victoria is now under lock down as a way to minimise the spread of the Coronavirus/ COVID-19.
+Here are a few ideas and resources that might help keep you sane and inspired until it’s over.

-Look after yourselves, neighbours and communities in these coming weeks and months.
+Look after yourselves, neighbours and communities in these coming weeks.
 I can’t say it better than TGR did: Be Safe.
 Be Well.
 Be Kind.

 Header image is from Rock and Ice magazine (photographer link here).